 Anaemia is also commonly associated with chronic kidney disease.

-- Interleukin-6 appears to be the central mediator of anaemia of chronic disease in a range of inflammatory diseases, including end-stage renal disease and rheumatoid arthritis.
+- Interleukin-6 appears to be the central mediator of ACD in a range of inflammatory diseases, including end-stage kidney disease and rheumatoid arthritis.

 - ACD is associated with hyposideraemia (low serum iron) and altered iron transport.
 Cytokines are implicated by reducing erythropoiesis and increasing iron sequestration in the reticuloendothelial system.